Jhyde927/Marooned/Marooned.md

 When an enemy passes through the door it occludes the whole door for a moment I think.
 We could give the door a hit box.
 Enemies would probably get stuck.
 Is there a reason why it would occlude? because of the angle I suppose.
 It rarely happens.

 get more sounds for Giant spider.

+Lighting looks better with light source next to wall not centered.
+In corners there is a black spot that is unlit however.
+Increase number of rays maybe.

+redo raptor sprite.
+Looks to much like barney.
+Reminds me of that old doom mod.
+Should be skinnier and more menacing, maybe taller, or shorter. -Made a new raptor sprite, it took like 3 hours and I'm not sure I like it.
+I guess it's better than before.
+I think the idle pose is good, attacking is way better, running away is a little better, chasing is kinda bad.
+He looks too fat.
+Looks like a different dinosaur while running.

+We are manually setting the animation to runaway when isLeaving is true, even inside chase state.
+Theoretically the enemy could be moving away while chasing i guess, I don't know what I was thinking.
+I stopped doing it for pirates and they stopped turning around at dumb times.
+Maybe they were getting stuck in runaway animation before or something.

+raptors very seldom run away and when they do the run away for like 3 seconds and come back.
+Make run away distance a lot longer.
+Do we get direction to player and project a random point the opposite way, because we should.
+I want them to hit and run.
+The spider can hit and run.

+Raptors using steering and arive to, to move around, they don't avoid obstacles.
+Could we give raptors pathfinding?
+Maybe we could use pre existing chunks. build a path between chunks. chunks are too big.
+Could split the heightmap up into a grid. -it would work the same way dungeons do. a grid of walkable tiles and a BFS that builds a path.
+We could do more advanced AI if we have a path.
+Steering behavior is like controling a rocket.

+We could add pack hunting behavior.
+Raptors are "aware" of their comrad's state. wait till none are attacking, then attack all at once.
+Or the opposite. don't attack if others are attacking.
+Pincer move.
+Surround the player.
+Orbit...
+We tried doing orbit before with steering.
+How would we build an orbiting path?
+That's a good question.

+Generating side profile of the raptor now.
+Going to add on to isLeaving logic and do a enum class instead.
+So we will have 3 states.
+Approaching, Leaving, strafing.
+By measuring movement relative to the player we can derive the state.
+I think we got to be conservative on showing side profile.
+Because if it shows a side profile when it's coming right at ya.
+It would look bad.

+Redid raptor art.
+Not sure if I like it though.
+It may be uncanny valley territory.
+Something about the eyes is anerving.
+It took like 4 hours to generate 7 frames. and they aren't very consistant looking. garbage in garbage out.
+Start with a better example image.

+melee hit box isn't colliding with webs when close up against it.
+Move the hitbox backward -z?